apache/airflow/docs/apache-airflow/core-concepts/params.rst

     ):

-This way, the Param's type is respected when it's provided to your task:
+This way, the :class:`~airflow.models.param.Param`'s type is respected when it's provided to your task:

 .. code-block::